alexpdev/torrentfile/site/man.md

     torrentfile info <path>
     torrentfile i <path>

-There are no optional arguments for the info subcommand.
+Display detailed information about a torrentfile such as trackers, size of contents, Bittorrent version, any comments left, date the torrent file was created and more.
+There is only one positional perameter which is the path to the torrent file and there are no optional arguments.

 - `/path/to/*.torrent`
 The relative or absolute path to the torrent file.

 #### edit

+Edit some of the different information detailed in a torrent file.
+The fields that are editable each have option flags detialed below.
+Each option identifies the field to edit inside the torrent file and what the new value should be.
+If an option is not used then its field will be ommited in the newly created torrent file.
+As such if the file is marked as private and it should remain that way, the `-p` option should be used.

 alias: `e`

     torrentfile edit [options] <path>
     torrentfile e [options] <path>

-Each option identifies the field to edit inside the torrent file and what the new value should be.
-If an option is not used then its field will be ommited in the newly created torrent file.
-As such if the file is marked as private and it should remain that way, the `-p` option should be used.

 - `-a` `-t` `--announce` `--tracker`
 Adds the list of url's that follow to the list of trackers for the newly created torrent file.